sanjay-azad/en/docs/ai.md

 Below is a concise explanation of how those lesser-known facets of AI exist:
 1. **Robotics:** It could be a combination of rule-based systems, sensors, along with language and visual processing, and a control system.
 The movement of arms is precise due to the control system, and sensors provide *interactivity*.
 It can incorporate deep learning to improve its capabilities.
 2. **Control Systems:** They include the mechanism through which mathematical calculations guide the process's speed and momentum.
 The famous PID controller allows for the automated driving of a line-follower bot.
 It captures the *precision* aspect of intelligence and makes informed decisions.
+Again, ML and DL can aid to the information processing.
 3. **Game engines:** Games have always been a part of computer systems, and the intelligence they derive comes from the fast computations and memory management of the computers.
 They can pre-compute the future possibilities while designing the current game flow.
-A famous example is the chess engine and the game of cards.
+A famous example is the chess engine and the game of cards where it seems to play intelligent moves.
 4. **Material technology:** The inherent properties of different materials and nanoparticles contain an intelligence that is now opening doors for nanoAI agents.
-A particular example is the smart nanomaterials that find usage in biomedicine.
-Others include stealth technology to make things invisible and smart building materials.
+A particular example is the smart nanomaterials that find usage in biomedicine, allowing precise medication on targetted region.
+Others include stealth technology, and smart building materials.

 Let's now quickly cover ML and DL, which are promising a good future for AI, primarily because of the exponential growth in data and computational capabilities in recent years.

-In machine learning, we don't feed in all the possible decision rules and pattern matchings beforehand.
-However, it is allowed to pre-compute a definitive path for decision-making, called models.
-The machine has to make statistical inferences about the decision rules and patterns to create the models from the limited examples available (or data).
+In machine learning, we create models capturing the input-output relations, possible decision rules and patterns in a process without explicitly hardcoding them.
+It is allowed to pre-compute a definitive path for decision-making, called models using the limited real-world examples available (data).

-The few scenarios that we make available to the machine are called training data.
+The few scenarios from the process that we make available to the machine are called training data.
-If the training data are labelled from the real world (like a cat image, along with the label *Cat*), the learning that happens is called "supervised earning."
+If the training data is labelled from the real world (like a cat image, along with the label *Cat*), the learning that happens is called "supervised learning."
 The machine then figures out the labels for the unobserved test data by itself.
 Generally, we do three sets of tasks here: regression, classification, and ranking.
-Secondly, if we train it without the labels to make some associations among the given scenarios (or training data) - like segment or cluster, and do the same with any unobserved scenario, then it is called unsupervised learning.
+Secondly, if we train the model without the labels to make some associations among the given scenarios (or training data) - like segmentation or clustering, and do the same with any unobserved scenario, then it is called unsupervised learning.
 There are several different mathematical models or algorithms for these two types of learning.

 Deep learning comes under machine learning only, and works on the premise that neural networks are good at approximating all sorts of functions.
 So, as long as the 'world' is described by a functions - DL would be able to crack the code.
 DL creates its own set of features to do the job, which makes it unique.
 It is computationally expensive.